Ignis Fatuus: Story

 A little less than seventy years later, this great ship washed up on the beach right outside of Morey's Pier.
 In the first few months of operation the park had a "live press conference" announcing the refurbishment of the ship.
 This so-called refurbishment is called into doubt immediately as the ship has huge gashes ripped into the metal.
-Throughout the performance it was established that the restoration of this ship was questionable due in part to the strange Captain.
+Throughout the performance it was established that the restoration of this ship was questionable due in part to the strange captain.
 The presence of NAPS (the North Atlantic Paranormal Society) cast further doubt upon the legitimacy of this ship's renovations.
 Through a few more dialog bits, the presence of toxic and nuclear wastes is revealed, and according to NAPS, top secret atomic experiments were taken aboard.
-The Captain then invites guests to tour his vessel before the re-launching celebration.
+The captain then invites guests to tour his vessel before the re-launching celebration.
 While in line, tension builds as the ship is heard groaning and creaking.

-Once in the ride it is clear that the undead Capitan has double crossed his guests and now they must find their way out of the ship.
+Once in the ride it is clear that the undead captain has double crossed his guests and now they must find their way out of the ship.
 As the story unfolds, it seems that the wastes have had a bigger part to play in the original mystery.
 The combined effects of the wastes have caused the original crew to mutate into either fully dead or half-dead monstrosities, effectively trapping their souls on this barge forever.
 Visitors will be forced to walk through many rooms such as the crew quarters and the communications room, while being victims of a spectral onslaught.

-In the 2011 re-interpretation, the Capitan's part in this story has been reduced to an on-board scare instead of a villain.
+In the 2011 re-interpretation, the captain part in this story has been reduced to an on-board scare instead of a villain.
 There is more emphasis on NAPS and escaping the ship.
 The human characters have been removed in favor of a fully half dead and mutated crew.
 The German that was spoken by the crew to add a sense of mystery was completely removed.